10 Free

 - Formaldehyde: A preservative that prevents the growth of bacteria and fungi.
 It is a known allergen and can cause skin irritation.

-- Formaldehyde resins: Are used for the hardening of nail polish and can also trigger allergies.
+- Formaldehyde resins: Used to harden nail polish and can also trigger allergies.

-- Camphor: A solvent with a cooling effect, but it can also cause skin irritation.
+- Camphor: A solvent with a cooling effect that can also cause skin irritation.

 - Parabens: Preservatives that inhibit the growth of bacteria and fungi.
 They are suspected of having hormonal effects.

-- TPHP (Triphenylphosphate): A flame retardant that is found in some nail polishes and may be harmful to health.
+- TPHP (Triphenyl phosphate): A flame retardant found in some nail polishes that may be harmful to health.

-- Phthalate: Plasticizers used in many products, including cosmetics.
+- Phthalates: Plasticizers used in many products, including cosmetics.
 They are suspected of having hormonal effects.

 - Styrene: A solvent used in the production of plastics.
-It can cause irritation of the respiratory tract and skin.
+It can cause respiratory and skin irritation.

-- Hydroquinone: A lightening agent found in some nail polish removers.
+- Hydroquinone: A brightener found in some nail polish removers.
 It can cause skin irritation and allergies.